 ABOUT THE DELAWARE SHAKESPEARE COMMUNITY TOUR

 Delaware Shakespeare launched its new Community Tour in Fall 2016 with Pericles, Prince of Tyre and followed that up in Fall 2017 with As You Like It.
 The productions traveled throughout the state bringing thrilling, professional Shakespeare to audiences who may not have easy access to professional arts experiences..

 Community Tour productions play in non-theatrical settings such as multipurpose rooms, cafeterias, and gymnasiums.
 The production values are scaled for those spaces, with live music, minimal sets, and whatever lighting is available.
-The productions are performed with a cast of 8-9 actors and a musician.
+The productions are performed with a cast of eight-to-nine actors and a musician.

 WATCH VIDEOS ABOUT THE 2017 & 2016 COMMUNITY TOURS BELOW